wp-staging/wp-staging/readme.txt

 = 0.9.2 =
 * Fix: A conflict with the plugin WP Migrate DB (Pro)
-* Fix: Limit the staging name to maximum of 16 characters
+* Fix: Limit the staging name to maximum of 16 characters for migration process

 = 0.9.1 =
-* Fix: Change search and replace function for table wp_options.
+* Fix: Change search and replace function for table wp_options when running migration.
 This prevented on some sites the moving of serialized theme data

 = 0.9 =
 * New: Release